 10. Managing Food Waste when you're out

-This is one that we sometimes forget about.
+This is one we sometimes forget about.
 When we eat out in a restaurant or cafe, don't leave food waste behind.
 This is called 'plate waste'.
-In the UK it's estimated that around 39% of meals served in restaurants are wasted.
+In the UK, it's estimated that around 39% of meals served in restaurants are wasted.
 In the US, customers are used to asking for 'doggy bags' to take food home with them.
 Although this is less common in the UK, we shouldn't feel embarrassed about doing it.
-Restaurants have to pay to dispose of 'plate waste' so the less food they throw out, the lower their costs.
+Restaurants have to pay to dispose of 'plate waste', so the less food they throw out, the lower their costs.

 11. Compost at home

-Most food scraps such as vegetable peelings, bread, eggshells, tea bags, and coffee granules can be composted and this is a great way to manage your food waste and keep food out of landfill.
+Most food scraps, such as vegetable peelings, bread, eggshells, tea bags, and coffee granules, can be composted, and this is a great way to manage your food waste and keep food out of landfill.
 The main things you cannot compost in a garden worm compost are meat, dairy, and cooked food.
-Garden Organic has some easy detailed resources on composting at home.
+Garden Organic has some easy, detailed resources on composting at home.

-12. Donate unwanted Food
+12. Donate unwanted food.

 13. Support Food Waste Projects

 As we all become more conscious of the impact and cost of food waste, there are more and more food waste projects starting up at national and local levels.
 These are great initiatives to manage and reduce food waste.
 They also provide significant money-saving opportunities!
 Ugly or misshapen vegetable box schemes sell vegetables that supermarkets don't want at lower prices.
 Oddbox in the UK is one such scheme.
-Some great Food Sharing apps allow you to buy food that would otherwise go to waste, direct from local restaurants and cafes.
+Food-sharing apps allow you to buy food that would otherwise go to waste, direct from local restaurants and cafes.
 Check out Too Good to Go.

-14. Organise your Kitchen
+14. Organise your kitchen.

 Do you know what food you currently have stored in your kitchen?
 Have you got food you've forgotten about?
 Tins or packets that have been pushed to the back of a cupboard?
 Sorting out your cupboards is a useful way to get a grip on managing your food waste.
 Make a plan to use up any odd bits that you find.
 When storing food, place the most recently bought items or those with the longest shelf life at the back.
 Bring those that need using up sooner to the front.
 This way you'll minimise the chance that something will go out of date before you can use it up.